What You Need to Know Before Shaving Your Dog

 I made the mistake of shaving my dog Carter when I was younger.
 He was an Aussie mix that had a thick black double coat that was beautiful and shiny.
 I thought I could help keep him cool by getting rid of all that extra thick fur in the summer.

-To my disappointment it didn’t help him cool off in the summer at all, it actually made it worse.
+And to my disappointment it didn’t help him cool off in the summer at all, it actually made it worse.
 He began taking a lot more breaks during our walks and he started panting heavier than usual.
 Looking at him I knew I had made a huge mistake; I had made the summer more intolerable for him.

 So please, take it from me — think twice before shaving your double coated dog.
 Here’s 5 reasons why double coated dogs should not be shaved.